Skip to main content

 }

-When reporting issues, please include the SDK logs to help us diagnose and resolve problems more efficiently.
+When reporting issues, always include SDK logs to help diagnose problems.

 Debug.logCreateObject = true;